OpTi9/contact-management-spring/README.md

 Contact management project built using Spring Boot.

 A contact management application that allows you to:
-a.
-List the contacts in your database.
+- List the contacts in your database.
-b.
-Add a new contact
+- Add a new contact
-c.
-Edit a contact
+- Edit a contact
-d.
-Delete a contact
+- Delete a contact

 1. The database for authentication.
 2. An API that allows you to query the server to obtain responses in XML format.
 For example: